CedricChnfr/portfolio/_posts/Courses/2024-10-03-5G-Technologies.markdown

 - **Development Phases**: Understood the major development phases for mobile communications and the development of the associated technology.

 ### D.II.
 Self Evaluation
-- **Acquired Skills**: Mastered the 5G architecture with its microservices.
-However, more focus on 5G hardware and SDR would be beneficial.
+- **Acquired Skills**: Mastered the 5G architecture.
+However, more focus on 5G hardware would be beneficial.
 - **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices.

 ### D.III.
 Balance Sheet